nemith/picon/README.md

 - Ship to remote locations suffering problems, skip talking non-technical colleagues through accessing a console port and fixing your network during a painful phone call
 - Install inside existing networks as an alternative to conventional Cisco, Digi, Avocent console infrastructure.
 Benefits inc
 - Daemonized agent constantly logs all console output to file or syslog destinations, so that historical console output can be found for device crashes, etc
+- Monitor console reachability and alert or report on failures (console of devices which are available) -- identify and fix these issues before they make a bad maintenance/outage worse

 # picon-agent dependencies
 (excluding python standard library)